rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 **Don't know how to split?
 Leave it to mpirun**

  mpirun will decide by itself how to distribute the bodies across several subdomains if XXX=True.
-In such case the difference between the sequential script and its mpi version is limited to importing mpy and calling mpirun after turning that flag on.
+In such case the difference between the sequential script and its mpi version is limited to importing mpy and calling mpirun after turning that flag ON.

  [CODE]
  [BRIEF NOTES ON BISSECTION ALGORITHM - reference?]